Key Takeaways

 Out-of-state moves and special circumstances with minor children

-When one parent wants to relocate with the children outside Texas or a significant distance within Texas, special legal procedures apply.
-These relocation cases require notice to the other parent and often lead to contested hearings about what serves the children’s best interests.
-Interstate jurisdiction issues under the Uniform Child Custody Jurisdiction and Enforcement Act add procedural requirements that extend the timeline.
+When a parent wants to move with the children out of Texas or a long distance within the state, special legal steps apply.
+The other parent must be notified, and the case often leads to contested hearings about the children’s best interests.
+Interstate rules under the Uniform Child Custody Jurisdiction and Enforcement Act add extra steps that can lengthen the timeline.

 From Temporary Orders to the Final Decree of Divorce